14 Jun 30 Things You Should Know Before Moving To Norway

 8. Speaking of taxes…: Tax returns are mostly automated.
 Take that H&R Block.

 9. Health care: I haven’t had an opportunity to experience any healthcare here in Norway yet.
 This is obviously a good thing.
-I only know what I watch on the news or have experienced with my boyfriend.
+I only know what I watch on the news or have experienced with others.
 Vision and dental are not covered.
 The healthcare itself is very basic and does not include holistic approaches or natural forms of medicine (chiropractors included).
 Many of the hospitals look like they were built in 1903.
 On the contrary, everyone is entitled to coverage here.
 I have found that the healthcare here is more expensive for me at this point in my life than what I got in the US because I’m healthy.
 But, if you’re chronically ill, this is the country for you.
 Every time you go to the doctor, you must pay around $40, in addition to the medicine you’re prescribed.
 But, once you hit your cap (I want to say it’s around $500ish), everything is covered for the remainder of the year.
 One thing I do notice a lot due to my watching and reading of the news here is that a lot of the equipment and practices are extremely out of date.
 I just saw a situation with a boy having to travel to Germany out of pocket because the heart procedures he was having done were from the 1970s and doing more damage than good.
 A lot of what is done here is out-of-date, and not just in the field of medicine.
 Here are two unbiased and informative blogs on the subject (one from an American’s POV and one from a Canadian’s POV):

 11. Feriepenger: Everyone in the world thinks that Norway gets a month of vacation during the summer and paid to not work.
 Well, this is very wrong.
 I, believe it or not, got more vacation time with pay in the United States than I do here in Norway.
 You see, the month Norwegians are mandated to take off in July, is unpaid.
 Many jobs and offices close down so you’re forced to not work.
 While this is conceptually a nice idea, it sucks for those who need the money and want to work through July.
 The way people are able to afford a month off without pay is because their company withholds money from the worker’s paychecks every month the year prior and gives them a nice, lump sum of money in June of the following year, aptly called feriepenger.
 There are reasons I both like and dislike this method.
 I like it because you get a month of vacation off.
 I’m a traveler at heart and will happily take off a month unpaid if given the chance.
 I dislike it because depending on the job, you are forced to take off even if you need the cash and want to work extra.
 I also dislike it because it is in July.
 Who really wants to leave Norway and travel abroad in the height of Norway’s most beautiful and tolerable season??
 Give me a month off in December or January and I’d have a more positive response.
 Also, if it is your first year at a job, you don’t receive feriepenger.
 So basically, you get to take a month off unpaid.
 You better be good at saving and budgeting!
-When Norwegians tell you they get a month off and tons of money to do so…don’t be fooled.
-This was money they earned the year prior; it is not ‘free’ money as they will be so-inclined to tell you.
+When Norwegians tell you they get a month off and tons of money to do so… don’t be fooled.
+This was money they earned the year prior; it is not ‘free’ money as they will be so inclined to tell you.

 12. Conformity Rules: I haven’t talked too much about this in previous posts but really should have.
 This is the absolute most conformed place I’ve ever been in the world.
 The girls all dress the same.
 And if someone claims they have their own style or is an original, this simply means they just have a different color of Converse sneakers than their friends, who will undoubtedly all own the same white high-top ones.
 If a trend catches on here…watch out.
 The summers are filled with girls in unflattering mom-like jean shorts, solid color t-shirt, long, straight box dyed blonde hair, and Converse white high-top sneakers.
 In the winter, it is all about the Canadian Goose parka (whether it be real or a knockoff) with a fur-trimmed hood.
 The guys are not much different when it comes to conformity, but it is easier for me to notice on the females than the males since I’m a female myself.
 Aside from style, you will also notice conformity in other manners.
 Skiing is another example.
 I understand this country is made for skiing and quite frankly, there is not much else to do here, but I swear, everyone does it.
 There is not a lot of variety when it comes to sports.
 Sure, you have gyms and some indoor soccer centers, but pretty much just everyone skis.
 Hey, at least they are active!